Dragon Seed (film): Reception

+Leslie Halliwell gave it one of four stars: "Ill-advised attempt to follow the success of The Good Earth: badly cast actors mouth propaganda lines in a mechanical script which provokes more boredom and unintentional laughter than sympathy.".
+Leonard Maltin gave the film two and a half out of four stars in his Movie Guide: "Well-meant but overlong film...fascinating attempts at Oriental characterization."

 Box office

-According to MGM records, the film earned $3,033,000 in the U.S. and Canada and $1,594,000 elsewhere, but because of its high cost, incurred a loss to the studio of $281,000.
+According to MGM records, the film earned $3,033,000 in the U.S. and Canada and $1,594,000 elsewhere, but, because of its high cost, it incurred a loss to the studio of $281,000.